esteban-w/m2-custom-demo/README.md

 ## Dependencies
-* A fresh local installation of the latest Magento 2 Community version, which at the moment of writing this code is v.2.4.6-p4
+* A fresh local installation of the latest Magento 2 Community version, which at the moment of creating this demo project is v.2.4.6-p4

 ## Common Usage